Budget-Friendly Auto Insurance for Young Drivers

 Do young drivers really need comp & collision?

-If your car is worth more than the deductible plus a few years of premiums, yes.
-Otherwise, liability-only may suffice—just be prepared to pay out of pocket after a crash.
+If your car is worth more than the deductible plus a few years’ premiums, it’s worth considering.
+If not, liability-only might be enough—just know you’ll pay out-of-pocket for your own car’s damage after an accident.